clbeggs/KubernetesCluster/README.md

 The `master` node doubles as the Kubernetes Master, and responsible for handing out IP addresses as a `isc-dhcp-server`.
 Then the rest of the 5 nodes, `node-(2-5)` are the workers.

-Currently in use just for creating, testing, and learning about containerized applications.
+Currently in use just for creating, testing, and learning about containerized applications and orchestration.

 <h2>Notes</h2>